nevzatseferoglu/flsvc/README.md

 Available Commands:
-  completion   Generate the autocompletion script for the specified shell help         Help about any command remote-hosts Remote host operations
+  completion   Generate the autocompletion script for the specified shell docker       Install and get the states of the docker dependencies help         Help about any command ping         Ping the remote host which has the given IPAddress remote-hosts Remote host operations

 Flags: